jawah/charset_normalizer/docs/index.rst

 Overview
 ========

-Library that help you read text from unknown charset encoding.
+A Library that helps you read text from unknown charset encoding.
-Project motivated by chardet, I'm trying to resolve the issue by taking another approach.
+This project is motivated by chardet, I'm trying to resolve the issue by taking another approach.
 All IANA character set names for which the Python core library provides codecs are supported.

+It aims to be as generic as possible.

 .. image:: https://repository-images.githubusercontent.com/200259335/d3da9600-dedc-11e9-83e8-081f597505df
    :width: 500px